jesperancinha/2Bornot2be/ocp11/ocp11-mastery-2/mastery-2-1/Readme.md

 12. `allMatch` in stream
 13. `provides`, `with` and `uses`
 14. One line assignment operations
-15. Method callind and inner class instantiation
+15. Method calling and inner class instantiation
-16. `null` role in collectioon copies
+16. `null` role in collection copies
 17. `String`'s `isBlank`
 18. Flow control ans specification of Exceptions
 19. Constructor rules vs Method rules in overriding